 - Responsible for the implementation of all policies, procedures and programs of the facility and CFS in accordance with OPWDD regulations and guidelines.

-- Attend, participate and monitor/review all team meeting, including Interdisciplinary, Individual Service Plan and clinical meetings.
+- Attend, participate and monitor/review all team meetings, including Interdisciplinary, Individual Service Plan and clinical meetings.

 - Attend and participate in agency standing committee meetings, training and assigned activities outside of the residence.